iamcco/markdown-preview.nvim/README.md

 Please make sure that you have installed `node.js` and `yarn`.
 Open `nvim` and run `:PackerInstall` to make it workable

+#### Note About Normal Vim

+In order for this plugin to work on normal:
+cd to this directory, then: `npm install`

 ### MarkdownPreview Config:

 ```vim